 More than half of women (53%) surveyed recently are the primary breadwinners in their households.
 Yet only 20% consider themselves “very well prepared” with their financial decision making.1

 Nearly one-third of those surveyed said they earn more than their spouse as a direct result of the rocky economy.
 Among male breadwinners, 45% consider themselves “very well prepared” with their financial decision making.
+Other key findings:

 Women worry most about household expenses, levels of debt, and saving for retirement.
 Men worry most about the state of the economy, household expenses, and saving for retirement.